akobr/mono.me/docs/Monorepo/README.md

 - Customer.Reservation.App.Tests.njsproj
 - Customer.Reservation.App.IntegrationTests.csproj

-## Entire toolset
+## mrepo toolset

 The heart of the toolset is a CLI application served as dotnet tool under the command `mrepo`.
 This powerfull command helps you to  manage, create and release everything inside a mono-repository.

 ## Configuration

 Basic configuration of the mono-repository is stored in `mrepo.json` file in the root of the repository.
-Detailed pieces and custom scripts are located in folder `.mrepo`.
+Detailed pieces and custom scripts should be located in folder `.mrepo`.